TomKoltunov/Ex1/README.md

 # Ex1 - Elevator allocation problem
+**Note** - The input files are in the 'Ex1_inputs' repository, and the output files are in the 'Logs' and output repository.
 ### The general idea of the algorithm:

 Given the following data: the number of calls of the elevator, the number of floors on which the calls was performed,